tzalex/GettingCleaningData_Project/README.md

 # GettingCleaningData_Project

-Coursera, Getting and Cleaning Data, Course Project
+## Introduction

-This repository contains the R code for the analysis of the data and a CodeBook.md file.
+Coursera, Getting and Cleaning Data, Course Project This repository contains the R code for the analysis of the data and a CodeBook.md file.

 A full description is available at the site where the data was obtained: